ishitadatta/Studee/README.md

  5. Choose to cancel or save current changes

 ### Clubs
+Students and teachers can create and join clubs and organise and attend events of the club
  1. Create a club (club name, club description, approval required)
  2. Student founders must have high credits (30 credits required to create a club)
  3. Teacher club founders can create clubs without having minimum credit requirement